fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 ### Redux and component state

-We have come far along this course and, finally, we have come to the point at which we are using React "the right way", meaning React only focuses on generating the views and the application state is separated completely from the React components to Redux, its actions and reducers.
+We have come a long way in this course and, finally, we have come to the point at which we are using React "the right way", meaning React only focuses on generating the views and the application state is separated completely from the React components and passed on to Redux, its actions, and its reducers.

 What about the _useState_-hook, which provides components with their own state?
-Does it have a role if an application is using Redux or some other external state management solution?
-If the application has more complicated forms it may be beneficial to implement their local state using the state provided by the _useState_ function.
-One can, of course, have redux manage the state of the forms, however, if the state of the form is only relevant when filling the form (e.g. for validation) it may be wise to leave the management of state to the component responsible for the form.
+Does it have any role if an application is using Redux or some other external state management solution?
+If the application has more complicated forms, it may be beneficial to implement their local state using the state provided by the _useState_ function.
+One can, of course, have Redux manage the state of the forms, however, if the state of the form is only relevant when filling the form (e.g. for validation) it may be wise to leave the management of state to the component responsible for the form.

 The final version of the code for the application can be found on [github](https://github.com/fullstackopen-2019/redux-notes/tree/part6-7) in the branch <i>part6-7</i>.